prave01/Theoremotion/README.md

 # ✨ Theoremotion: Dynamic Mathematical Animation Platform ✨

 ## Description:
-Theoremotion is an advanced web application designed to **explore and visualize mathematical theorems with interactive motion graphics**.
+Theoremotion is an web application designed to **explore and visualize mathematical theorems with interactive motion graphics**.
 It leverages a powerful Next.js frontend, custom APIs for orchestrating local AI capabilities via Ollama, and a robust vector database for managing embeddings.
 At its core, Theoremotion features **AI-driven generation and debugging of Manim animation scripts**, enabling users to bring complex mathematical concepts to life with ease.

 ## 🚀 Features:
 *   **Interactive Theorem Visualization:** Dive deep into complex mathematical theorems through dynamic and interactive motion graphics, making abstract concepts tangible and understandable.